NHSDigital/integration-adaptor-nhais/README.md

 transactions.
 There is a sub-folder for each transaction type.
 Within each of those folder are sets of 2-3 files for each example:

-* `<example-id>.fhir.json`: The JSON payload sent from the GP System to the Adaptor.
+* `<example-id>.fhir.json`: The JSON payload sent from the GP System to this adaptor.
-* `<example-id>.edifact.dat`: The EDIFACT file sent from the adaptor to the NHAIS instance for the request
+* `<example-id>.edifact.dat`: The EDIFACT file sent from this adaptor to the PCRM/NHAIS instance for the request
 * `<example-id>.notes.txt`: (If provided) a textual description of the transaction

 #### Inbound Examples